Here’s a quick list of qualities to look for in a Support Coordinator.

 The NDIS can seem daunting and complex if you are still learning how it works.
 Someone who understands it inside and out will make it easy.
 The NDIS is always on the move.
 Someone who is up to date is worth their weight in gold.

 4. Flexible and creative

 A coordinator who will match their working style to your needs and preferences and will utilise mainstream and community supports is what you deserve.
 They will work creatively to get the most from your plan by thinking outside box.
-There's likely to be a few 'no's' along your NDIS journey, a great Support Coordinator will do their absolute best to turn the 'no' into 'yes' with a bit of creativity.
+There are likely to be a few ‘no’s’ along your NDIS journey, a great Support Coordinator will do their absolute best to turn the ‘no’ into ‘yes’ with a bit of creativity.

 5. Fair and independent